 Thinking of the customer lifecycle in these lead stages allows you to track the progress of individuals through your funnel consistently.

-You build a plan around each stage.
-Now, someone doesn't fall through the cracks and get ignored just because they're not as far along as you thought they would be at this point.
+When you build a plan around each stage, the individual won’t fall through the cracks and get ignored just because they're not as far along as you thought they would be at this point.

-Depending on your B2B business model, leads likely progress through 8 lead stages.
+Depending on your B2B business model leads are likely to progress through eight lead stages.

 1. Subscriber